Videomancer

 Programs

 Videomancer includes numerous Programs, which are firmware applications that can be loaded on the fly.
-To load a program:

 - Press the Rotary Encoder to load the Program

-When Videomancer loads a Program, all outputs will be disabled for a few seconds.
+When Videomancer loads a Program, all outputs are disabled for a few seconds.
 During Program load, no video or sync signal is present at the outputs.
 Any downstream video device does not receive a signal, so it may display black, a blue screen, or an error message such as "no signal detected".
 If this is an issue, such as during a live performance, send Videomancer through a device such as a mixer that always outputs a valid video signal.

 Some Programs may default to a black output.
 Typically, the * Slider for Parameter 12 performs the function of fading to black, or luminance keying to black.
 After loading a Program, it may be necessary to move the Slider to its furthest extents in order to see an image.